What does it mean if you own more on your mortgage than your home is worth?

 Negative equity was more common after the 2008 property crash.
 But it is still possible to have a house in negative equity.
 What is negative equity and what does it mean?

-Negative equity means that the market value of your home is less than the outstanding amount of your mortgage that’s secured on it.
-In other words if you sell you house when it’s in negative equity, the proceeds from the sale will not be enough to pay off your mortgage and you’ll still owe money to your lender after the sale.
+What Is Negative Equity?
+Negative equity means that the market value of your home is less than the amount left on your mortgage that’s secured on it.
+In other words if you sell you house when it’s in negative equity, the proceeds from the sale won’t be enough to pay off your mortgage and you’ll still owe money to your lender after the sale.

 Negative equity means that the market value of your home falls below the outstanding amount of your mortgage that’s secured on it.
 In other words, if you were to sell you home, the money you receive from the sale won’t be enough to completely repay your mortgage.